khushhallchandra/khushhallchandra.github.io/projects/index.md

 	* Produced excellent result on the real data.
 Got auc of 95% between the predicted labels and the ground truth
 	* Currently, preparing draft for publishing the work.
 <br><br>
+* **Brand Detection Using Deep Learning**
+*Netra Inc.*
+Guide: Ram Orungati
+	* Worked on analyzing brand presence in videos by re-purposing the Faster R-CNN framework for brand detection
+	* Reduced number of frames-to-process by 90% using a dynamic frame selection method based on optical flow
+	* Processed the unique frames to recover 96% brand logos in the video using intensity histogram similarity measure
+    * Utilized a modified version of the above framework for implementing video content summarization
+<br><br>
+* **Segmentation and Classification of Web UI elements**
+*Aalto University*
+Guide: Prof. Antti Oulasvirta
+	* Developed an adaptive system to segment and classify personalized user interface elements
+	* The algorithms takes an image of a Web page (or URL), segments and labels Web elements present in the image
+	* Achieved 91\% F1 score in segmenting web UI elements using edge-detection based techniques and other heuristics
+	* Level of detail can be controlled such that hierarchies of element groupings can be obtained
+	* Used Random-forest as classifier.
+Classified the common web elements with a mean accuracy of 97.4%
+<br><br>
 * **Incremental Query Optimization**
 *CSE, IIT Bombay, Summer 2015*
 Guide: Prof. S. Sudarshan